 A brief historical context is necessary to understanding from what the Sixth Amendment was birthed.
 Originally, before the new Constitution, there were very few police, just local sheriffs.
 Most crimes were reported and brought to the courts by the victims.
 Few people used or needed legal counsel.
 The juries were usually made up of twelve ordinary men, local citizens, who knew the individuals involved in the case.
 The juries knew if the charges against the defendant would result in the death penalty or not (and many did).

 Consider the language here.
 The jury existed to act as the conscience of the community.
 The founders took this concept and amplified it, hoping to “strengthen this vigorous adversarial process”.
-Government is too prone to abusing power and therefore it’s power, again, was to be mitigated by the conscience of the community, the citizenry disconnected from the ambition of government.
+Government is too prone to abusing power and therefore the founders wanted to mitigate its power with the conscience of the community–the citizenry disconnected from the ambition of government.

 Think for a moment how active, engaged and educated the founders expected the citizenry to be.
 In the founding era, serving on a jury would have been considered honorable work and an essential part of one’s citizenship.
 Today it’s avoided at all costs and seen as a drain on one’s life.

 Two: Right to a Speedy and Public Trial